Tombola (game): India

-In India, the game is often misspelled as Tambola, although Tombola is the official spelling.
+In India, the game is often called as Tambola, although Tombola is the official spelling.
 Tickets are distributed among the players and the presenter announces the numbers in an exciting way.
 One by one the players claim the prizes and win either real money (which is decided before starting the game) or a gift.

 Prizes that can be claimed while playing Tombola are: